 Sharon understood that sourdough was shrouded in magic and mystery.
 After all, it’s the science of microbiology.
 She said “I simply didn’t believe that yeasts were caught from the air to make bread.
 I had lots of other questions too.
 There was so much conflicting advice and half baked truths.
 So I went on another journey to discover the answers”.

 As a result of her research, Sharon wrote ‘Sourdough.
 Dispelling the Myths and Mystery in Plain English’.
-Her popular sourdough classes complement the book.
+Her popular sourdough events on Zoom complement the series of 3 ebooks.
 Sharon’s expertise is available worldwide.
 Classes and events are available on Zoom.
-And at specially selected venues throughout the UK.

-Choose from a selection of events in and around Dorset and on Facebook Live!
+Choose from a selection of exciting events hosted in real time on Zoom

 Make your sourdough journey complete with Sharon’s series of e-booklets.